Role of magnetic pressure forces in fluctuation dynamo saturation: Alignment angles

 \section{Alignment angles}

 The evolution of $r_{p}(\rho,B)$ offers a first glimpse into the possible role of magnetic pressure in saturating the dynamo.
-Additionally it is also worthwhile to investigate the nature of the alignments between the density gradient, magnetic field and the components of the Lorentz force.
-Accordingly, we show in Fig.~\ref{fig:pdf_sub_super}, the PDFs of the cosine of the angles between : the magnetic field and the gradient of density (left column), the gradient of density and gradient of the magnetic pressure (middle column) and finally, between the gradient of the density and the magnetic tension (right column).
-These PDFs are computed over a range of eddy-turnover times in the kinematic phase (blue, dash-dotted) and in the saturated phase (red, dotted).
+Additionally, it is also worthwhile to investigate the nature of the alignments between the density gradient, magnetic field, and the components of the Lorentz force.
+Accordingly, we show in Fig.~\ref{fig:pdf_sub_super}, the PDFs of the cosine of the angles between the magnetic field and the gradient of density (left column), the gradient of density and gradient of the magnetic pressure (middle column), and finally, between the gradient of the density and the magnetic tension (right column).
+These PDFs are computed by averaging over a number of independent realisations (at different $\ted$) in kinematic (blue, dash-dotted), intermediate (yellow, dashed) and saturated phases (red, solid).